ncodefun/visionstage.dev/README.md

 We may say that Vision Stage is for quickly and easily prototyping a Web app, but you'll wonder why on earth you should then redo your app in way more time, and way less fun - for minimal gains, and probably for reassuring weak and worrying minds that demand conformity. 🤷

 Obviously, this is not for everyone, especially not if you have a boss !
 You have to be at least a bit adventurous to use such an "experimental" framework; yet it's not like it's a huge investment of time to give it a try.
-Plus with such a simple framework, if you find yourself limited, you can easily add to it or modify it without a PHD in nuclear physic… Anyway, I bet there's enough free minds around making personal projects to try it out, so I guess it's worth sharing my baby at last !
+Plus, with such a simple framework, if you find yourself limited, you can easily add to it or modify it without a PHD in nuclear physic… Anyway, I bet there's enough free minds around making personal projects to try it out, so I guess it's worth sharing at last !

-Clearly, Vision Stage is a work of art, of the nature of Love, not an engineer's toy.
+Clearly, Vision Stage is a work of art, and not an engineer's toy.
 This is the word of an artist, the fruit of years of decisions and redoing, always looking ahead for the clearest path.
 I hope you find the same joy using it as the joy I had and still have developing it.

 ❤️